 Of course, anything worth having in life comes with its own unique set of hurdles; luckily, with braces, there are really only four main challenges:

 - Visibility.
 On your journey to a beautiful smile, there will be a period of time where the braces are visible.
-Luckily, Freeman Orthodontic Specialists offers clear braces to all of our patients at the same cost as metal braces in order to limit the visibility of braces for those who are concerned.
+Luckily, our office offers clear braces to all of our patients at the same cost as metal braces in order to limit the visibility of braces for those who are concerned.

 - Adjusting to Braces.
 While braces are not painful, there can be some soreness the day after an adjustment and the feeling of having braces on is different from when your teeth were completely smooth.

 - Occasional broken or unglued bracket.
 While true orthodontic emergencies are extremely rare, a broken bracket or a pokey wire can be uncomfortable until they can be addressed.
 Don’t worry; we will show you all of the ways to take care of these issues to remain comfortable until you can visit one of our Plantation, Ft.
 Lauderdale, or Pompano Beach, FL orthodontic offices.

 - Oral hygiene.
 Braces require extra good brushing so that teeth can remain extremely clean throughout treatment.

 Eating with braces is not the same as eating without them.
 Braces are made to break off from teeth if enough pressure is applied.
 If this were not the case, and the glue that is used to keep braces on teeth was extremely strong, the actual enamel of the teeth could break when biting on something very hard.
 We would much prefer a broken bracket than a damaged tooth.
 Also, brackets must be able to come off so that we can remove them at the end of treatment.